druhasu/UnrealMvvm/README.md

 ## Supported versions

-This plugin was tested to work with Unreal 5.1, 5.2 and 5.3.
-It should probably work with 5.0 too, but I cannot properly test it, because Blueprint test classes are already saved with 5.1 version.
-It is difficult to downgrade them
+I test this plugin to work with the latest version of Unreal Engine and two versions before it.

+It should probably work with previous versions too, but I cannot properly test it, because Blueprint test classes are already saved with 5.3 version.
+It is difficult to downgrade them.

-The goal is to provide support for latest Unreal version and 2 previous versions.
+If you have any issues, please submit them [here](https://github.com/druhasu/UnrealMvvm/issues/new)

 ## Installation